-Their first event was the "Harvest Fest", held on October 18th-19th in 1997, and featured a Pancake Breakfast, Craft Show & a "Candlelight and Cider Hayride" event.
+The first event , "Harvest Fest", was held on October 18-19, 1997.
+It featured a Pancake Breakfast, Craft Show & a "Candlelight and Cider Hayride" event.

-In 1998, the Festival took on some more carnival-like events like a Merry Go Round, Dunk Tank Moon Walk and Miniature Golf.
+In 1998, the Festival took on some more carnival-like events - Merry Go Round, Dunk Tank Moon Walk and Miniature Golf.
 This event was held on July 12th.

-Dave has left us, and Abby is no longer a board member for the Harvest Festival.
-However, this now treasured yearly event will continue to go on due to the efforts of active and dedicated volunteers within our community!
+This treasured yearly event continues to go on due to the efforts of active and dedicated volunteers within our community!

 In 1856, two years prior to Minnesota statehood, two adventurous brothers - Jacob and William Vollbrecht - bid farewell to their Hannover, Germany town in search of a better life.
 They migrated separately to America.
 Jacob arrived in Wright County first, and homesteaded 160 acres on both sides of the Crow River (Hennepin and Wright counties).

-Early records indicate that the small community was first known as Vollbrecht Mills, and not officially named Hanover until 1891 when the town was incorporated.
-At the time of incorporation, Hanover had 206 residents - the vast majority being German Lutherans.
-It is unknown who the first mayor was.
+Early records indicate that our small community was first known as Vollbrecht Mills, and not officially named Hanover until 1891 when the town was incorporated.
+At the time of incorporation, Hanover had 206 residents - mostly German Lutherans.

 Milling was the original town industry, supported of course, through local crop farming.
 The Vollbrecht brothers built the first flour mill along the Crow River and the historic Pratt 'Through Truss Iron Pedestrian' Bridge, which was erected in 1885.